Classes, Cohorts, and Support

 |STU 41: Career Focus||You’ve chosen to major in your particular major because you are interested in a particular career.
 We want to make sure you have researched that option as well as a couple of others, looked into opportunities in our local economic region, and start networking with other professionals.|

 |STU 44: Career Worksite Readiness||As you get closer to finishing your Bachelor’s degree, we want to make sure you have a clear plan for your job search (or promotion plan), have your resume up to date, know how to write an effective cover letter, and feel comfortable with interviews.|

 |STU 45: Graduate/ Professional Student Success||Do you need to go on to graduate/professional school?
 Do you want to?
 How you find, apply to, choose, and pay for graduate/professional school will be covered in this class.|

 If you feel these courses aren’t beneficial to you, you can choose another course.
-Please be aware that the Shasta College Foundation will only cover the BOLD STU courses.

 "A group of students who start and complete an academic program together."

 Taking the four BOLD STU classes together creates a cohort among the students in the BOLD program.
 Research has shown that being part of a cohort helps students be more successful in reaching their academic goals; the cohort becomes your peer support group.